 FormTitan is a simple to use and free form builder that can easily integrate with salesforce entity subscription object.
-Not only does this require no coding skills on your part, but the salesforce connector is seamsless and powerful.
+Not only does this require no coding skills on your part, but the salesforce connector is seamless and powerful, enabling to build sophisticated Salesforce forms.
 Unlike other products, our salesforce connector not only writes to your salesforce entity subscription object, but it can also read from it and populate your online form fields instantly.
 Furthermore, You can read from multiple objects at a time, with or without dependencies and query your objects based on any value from your form.

 About the Salesforce Entity Subscription Object